ehsanaghaei/SecureBERT/README.md

 ![image](https://user-images.githubusercontent.com/46252665/195998237-9bbed621-8002-4287-ac0d-19c4f603d919.png)

-## SecureBERT can be used as the core model for any downstream task.
+## SecureBERT can be used as the base model for any downstream task including text classifcation, NER, Seq-to-Seq, QA, etc.
 * SecureBERT has demonstrated a significantly higher performance in predicting masked words within the text when compared to existing models like RoBERTa (base and large), SciBERT, and SecBERT.
+* SecureBERT has alos demonstrated a promissing performance in preserving general English language understanding (representation).

 ---